cemc/cscircles-wp-content/README.md

 Replacing wp-content:
 - in a shell, enter the wordpress directory
-- delete wp-content or rename to wp-content-backup
+- delete wp-content or rename it to wp-content-backup
 - `git clone https://github.com/cemc/cscircles-wp-content.git wp-content`
   which copies this git repo into a new wp-content directory